 Some recommendations on schools include Dubspot, New York; Full Sail University, Florida; Scratch DJ Academy, New York; Point Blank Music College, London; F.A.M.
 E. Disc Jockey School and many others.

 - If you cannot afford to pay high tuition fees of these schools, you may consider joining virtual classes where you can get theoretical aspects of DJ-related work cleared.
 The Spin Academy conducts a number of DJ related online courses.
-The schools we just mentioned also operate online courses on DJ.
+The schools we just mentioned also operate online DJ courses.

 - As far as educational requirements are concerned, the first-hand experience as a DJ or a music-related event organizer is imperative, If you have none, you can consider joining an internship program.